Hydro Excavation vs. Air Excavation

 What Is Hydro Excavation?

-Hydro excavation uses high-pressure water to break up compacted soil.
+Hydro excavation, also referred to as water excavation, uses high-pressure water to break up compacted soil.
 After breaking up the soil, excavation contractors use a vacuum to lift the material into the debris tank.
 Each hydro excavation truck contains these components:

 Hydro excavation offers the following benefits: